slutske22/react-esri-leaflet/README.md

 ## Props

-All react-esri-leaflet layers inherit their props from the underlying esri-leaflet layer options.
+All react-esri-leaflet components inherit their props from the underlying esri-leaflet component options.
 You can find the options for each esri-leaflet layer [in their documentation](https://esri.github.io/esri-leaflet/api-reference/#layers).
 However, certain options are available or necessary for react-esri-leaflet components:

 ### BasemapLayer